Read-The-Question/rtq-review/src/pages/md/owners/owner_sc_all.md

 To compare, we can convert all the numbers to fractions, decimals or percentages.

-In this case, we will convert all the numbers into fraction.
+In this case, we will convert all the numbers into decimal.

 $
 \begin{aligned}